anon767/P2PControl/README.md

 # P2PControl

-A Tool to allow remote control for educational / private usage
+A Remote Administration Tool to allow remote control for educational / private usage